jevvilla/workshop-angular-testing/README.md

 })
 ```

-You already have tools to solve challenge #2, but before starting it's appropriate let you know that in Angular everything is a class (`Components`, `Services`, `Pipes`, etc), therefore you can make instaces of it.
+You already have tools to solve challenge #2, but before starting it's appropriate let you know that in Angular everything is a class (`Components`, `Services`, `Pipes`, etc), therefore you can instantiate them.
 Remember import the respective class before instantiate it.

 ## Challenge #2

-Time to test something real in our app.
-Use the same spec you created before:
+Time to test something real in our app. *Use the same structure you created before*:

-- Import `AppComponent` into the spec.
+- Import `AppComponent`.
 - Create a new instance of it.
 - Create a `spec` (`it`) to ensure `AppComponent` title varible is equal to `'Chuck Norris Jokes'`.